 The Florida Bar is the "arm" of the Fla.
 Supreme Court

-The Florida Bar is the "arm" or agent of The Florida Supreme Court for attorney regulation and discipline.
+The Florida Bar is the "arm" of The Florida Supreme Court for attorney regulation and discipline.
 Within the Bar, lawyer discipline is controlled by five individuals, the Chief Branch Discipline Counsels of the five Branch Offices located in Tallahassee, Tampa, Orlando, Ft.
 Lauderdale, and Miami.

 Tallahassee Chief Branch Discipline Counsel: James N. Watson, Jr.

 Tampa Chief Branch Discipline Counsel: Sheila M. Tuma

 Orlando Chief Branch Discipline Counsel: Jan K. Wichrowski